-I feel that loyalty programs are a win-win for both the customer and business owner.
+Loyalty programs are a win-win for both the customer and the business owner.
 Once done right, you’ll be able to gather a large pool of loyal customers that will continue to patronize your business because they constantly feel valued.

 But if you’ve no idea where or how to begin with a member program, here’s a few tips to get you started.